ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/controller_server/index.md

 | `vector<string>` | ["progress_checker"] |

 Description
 :   Mapped name for progress checker plugin for checking progress made by robot.
-Formerly `progress_checker_plugin` for Humble and older with a single string plugin.

 Note
 :   The plugin namespace defined needs to have a `plugin` parameter defining the type of plugin to be loaded in the namespace.